jamessessford/jamessessford.com/source/_posts/i-spent-this-year-as-a-ghost.md

     -   Prioritise my mental health more
     -   Set better boundaries for work in my spare time
-    -   Try to budget more and get better with money
+    -   Try to budget more and be better with money

 # Work